What it is and what it isn't

 I know, I know.
 Watching strangers trot their very real, painful, and embarrassing dysfunctions out for the cameras is totally not my thing.But this isn’t that.
 Not really.

 I wouldn’t have known about Couples Therapy if not for running buddy Marianne, with whom I ran a race in Connecticut in September.
 Three mother runners and I rented a placeand made a weekend of it.
 Said place, had a smart TV and a bunch of free content, including some Showtime shows.

 I intended to go do something else when Marianne (or Shannon, maybe?) started the first episode.
 Not because I was morally opposed, mind, or like offended or anything.
 Just that I really needed to get my race shit in a ball.
 But then I was held absolutely rapt by Orna and the four couples from that first season.

-But what really makes Couple Therapy work is Orna10 herself.
+But what really makes Couple Therapy work is Ornaherself.
 She is very, very good at this — as are her advisors, who we also get to meet.
-She’s not going into sessions without a loose plan to get to what appears to be the core of the conflict between the two people11 in the couple and knows that that issue is never what’s most immediate and loud.
-I was genuinely shocked by some of the outcomes and how we got to them.12
+She’s not going into sessions without a loose plan to get to what appears to be the core of the conflict between the two people in the couple and knows that that issue is never what’s most immediate and loud.
+I was genuinely shocked by some of the outcomes and how we got to them.

 Moving from the sublime to the, well, not really ridiculous but certainly less fundamental to the human experience was season two of The Hype.

 I know, I know.
 I’m exactly the first person you think of when you think of streetwear and the young, urban culture that surrounds it.
 But I cannot resist a fashion competition, especially one that gives me a glimpse into a part of our designed world that I know next to nothing about.